XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 * Music
 * Videos
 * C:\\
-3. Then fill all my "Honey" Folder with bait file the more file in there the better my Script will work
+3. Then fill all my "Honey" Folder with dummy file the more file in there the better my Script will work
 4. Turn on my Antiransomware Feature
 5. ⚠️REPEAT FROM STEP 3 IF MY APP DETECT A RANSOMWARE , DONT FORGET TO CLOSE MY APP FIRST ⚠️